 Tom D. Jones and Christian Nørgaard will brief you on what will happen and what to expect over the next couple of days, before we head outside for a stroll around town with our cameras.

-DAY 3: ILULISSAT – AERIAL PHOTOGRAPHY
+DAY 2: AERIAL PHOTOGRAPHY

 We will start the day with a deep and comprehensive workshop on the challenges in aerial and great landscape photography.

-In the evening, we will review your recent images and Tom D. Jones will give constructive criticism.
+In the evening, we will review your recent images, and Tom D. Jones will give constructive criticism.

-Before dinner, we will head out for some photography along the coast.
 Later, we will discuss the images taken previously.
 Tom D. Jones will talk about landscape and fine art photography and share some useful tips and tricks of the trade.

-DAY 7: KANGERLUSSUAQ
+DAY 7: GREAT LANDSCAPE PHOTOGRAPHY

 DAY 8: DEPARTURE